 There are two categories of properties: "live" and "dead".
 A live property has its syntax and semantics enforced by the server.
 Live properties include cases where a) the value of a property is read-only, maintained by the server, and b) the value of the property is maintained by the client, but the server performs syntax checking on submitted values.
+All instances of a given live property MUST comply with the definition associated with that property name.
 A dead property has its syntax and semantics enforced by the client; the server merely records the value of the property verbatim.

-3.2 Existing Metadata Proposals
+4.2 Existing Metadata Proposals

 Properties have long played an essential role in the maintenance of large document repositories, and many current proposals contain some notion of a property, or discuss web metadata more generally.
-These include PICS [Miller et al., 1996], PICS-NG, XML, Web Collections, and several proposals on representing relationships within HTML.
-Work on PICS-NG and Web Collections has been subsumed by the Resource Definition Framework (RDF) metadata activity of the World Wide Web Consortium.
+These include PICS [REC-PICS], PICS-NG, XML, Web Collections, and several proposals on representing relationships within HTML.
+Work on PICS-NG and Web Collections has been subsumed by the Resource Description Framework (RDF) metadata activity of the World Wide Web Consortium.
 RDF consists of a network-based data model and an XML representation of that model.

 Some proposals come from a digital library perspective.
-These include the Dublin Core [Weibel et al., 1995] metadata set and the Warwick Framework [Lagoze, 1996], a container architecture for different metadata schemas.
-The literature includes many examples of metadata, including MARC [MARC, 1994], a bibliographic metadata format, and RFC 1807 [Lasher, Cohen, 1995], a technical report bibliographic format employed by the Dienst system.
+These include the Dublin Core [RFC2413] metadata set and the Warwick Framework [WF], a container architecture for different metadata schemas.
+The literature includes many examples of metadata, including MARC [USMARC], a bibliographic metadata format, and a technical report bibliographic format employed by the Dienst system [RFC1807].
 Additionally, the proceedings from the first IEEE Metadata conference describe many community-specific metadata sets.

-Participants of the 1996 Metadata II Workshop in Warwick, UK [Lagoze, 1996], noted that "new metadata sets will develop as the networked infrastructure matures" and "different communities will propose, design, and be responsible for different types of metadata."
+Participants of the 1996 Metadata II Workshop in Warwick, UK [WF], noted that "new metadata sets will develop as the networked infrastructure matures" and "different communities will propose, design, and be responsible for different types of metadata."
 These observations can be corroborated by noting that many community-specific sets of metadata already exist, and there is significant motivation for the development of new forms of metadata as many communities increasingly make their data available in digital form, requiring a metadata format to assist data location and cataloging.

-3.3 Properties and HTTP Headers
+4.3 Properties and HTTP Headers